-97% of streets surveyed were free from litter at the time of the inspections.
-(Q4 21/22)
+96% of streets surveyed were free from litter at the time of the inspections.

-The Animal Warden service awarded the RSPCA Gold Paw Prints Award which recognises and celebrates the council's continued work with stray dogs.
+The Animal Warden service awarded the RSPCA Gold Paw Prints Award which in recognition of our work with stray dogs; we are one of only six Local Authorities to have won this nationally.

-Medway Light Nights, a spectacular festival of light, transformed Rochester's historic buildings and spaces into works of art .and attracted 60,000 visitors.
+The second Medway Light Nights, a spectacular festival of light, transformed Rochester's historic buildings and spaces into works of art and attracted 54,000 visitors.
+The first Medway Food and Drink festival took place in Rochester Castle Gardens in March and April 2023.